globalizejs/globalize/README.md

 <a name="culture"></a>
 <h2 id="culture">jQuery.culture</h2>
 <p>
-This property is set to the culture currently being used.
-This serves as the default culture if no culture is specified on the various parsing and formatting functions.
-For example, to change the current culture, set it to one of the available cultures:
+This property is set to the culture currently selected.
+An optional culture can be specified for the various parsing and formatting functions; it defaults to jQuery.culture when omitted.
+To change the current culture, set it to one of the available cultures, for example:
 <pre>
 jQuery.culture = jQuery.cultures["fr-FR"];
 </pre>